 About cold sores

 Cold sores are tiny blisters caused by herpes simplex virus.
-Cold sores are highly contagious and can spread even before blisters form.

 Once you have herpes simplex virus, it sleeps in your skin for life.
 The virus can wake up when your immune system is under stress – for example, during a viral illness, hormonal changes or sunburn.
-It can also flare up when older girls have periods.
+It can also flare up when older children have periods.

 Cold sores are quite common in older children.

 Symptoms of cold sores

 Your child might complain of an itching, tingling or burning sensation around the mouth, lips or nose before tiny blisters appear.
 The blisters usually crust over in 2-3 days, but they can become quite painful and interfere with eating and drinking.

 Cold sores generally clear up completely after 7-10 days.
 They don’t leave any scarring.

 Some children get cold sores several times a year, usually in the same place.

 The first time children get herpes simplex virus, the cold sores are often mild.
 In some children, the first infection doesn’t even cause symptoms.
 In other children, the first infection might cause a lot of cold sores in the mouth, with fever and pain.
 This is known as herpes simplex mouth infection.